AndrewLaptev/ble_light_mobile/README.md

 <!-- DOCUMENTATION -->
 ## Documentation

-В данном разделе описаны функциональные модули приложени и классы (Activity), из которых они состоят.
+This section describes the functional modules of the application and the classes (Activity) that they consist of.

-Рассматриваются только методы, в которых содержится специфическая для данного приложения логика, т.е. стандартные методы `onCreate()`, `onResume()` и т.п., **не несущие** в себе специфической логики, описаны не будут.
+Only methods that contain application-specific logic are considered, i.e. standard methods `onCreate()`, `onResume()`, etc., **not carrying** specific logic in themselves, will not be described.

-Не рассматриваются подробно классы, методы и функции (или часть метода) отрисовки интерфейса приложения, т.к. это простой базовый интерфейс, сделанный для прототипа.
+Classes, methods and functions (or part of the method) of rendering the application interface are not considered in detail, because this is a simple basic interface made for a prototype.

 <details>
   <summary><h3>ble_light</h3></summary>
-  Данный функциональный модуль является основным в работе приложения и реализует пользовательский (User mode) режим работы приложения.
+  This functional module is the main one in the operation of the application and implements the user (User mode) mode of operation of the application.

   #### MainActivity
-  Главный класс приложения, в нем находится entrypoint, доступ к настройкам, продвинутому режиму и именно от него запускается сканирование устройств с последующим подключением
+  The main class of the application, it contains entrypoint, access to settings, advanced mode, and it is from it that device scanning is started with subsequent connection

-  *Protected* методы:
+  *Protected* methods:
-  * `onCreate` - вызывает приватные методы для инициализации, настройки и сканировании Bluetooh, а также права доступа для Bluetooth и проверку на поддержку BLE.
+  * `onCreate` - calls private methods for initializing, configuring and scanning Bluetooth, as well as access rights for Bluetooth and checking for BLE support.

-  *Private* методы:
+  *Private* methods:
-  * `getBluetoothAdapterAndLeScanner` - инициализирует объекты классов `BluetoothAdapter` и `BluetoothLeScanner`
+  * `getBluetoothAdapterAndLeScanner` - initializes objects of the `Bluetooth Adapter` and `Bluetooth Le Scanner` classes
-  * `scanBleDevices` - запускает сканирование устройств Bluetooth с определенным `scan_period` временем, передает список адресов устройств в класс `LightManageActivity`
+  * `scanBleDevices` - starts scanning Bluetooth devices with a certain `scan_period` time, passes a list of device addresses to the `LightManageActivity` class
-  * `meanRSSI` - высчитывает среднее значение силы сигнала RSSI по вхожному массиву значений
+  * `meanRSSI` - calculates the average value of the RSSI signal strength from the input array of values
-  * `loadSettings` - подгружает настройки (`scan_period`) из `root_preferences.xml`
+  * `loadSettings` - loads the settings (`scan_period`) from `root_preferences.xml`

-  *Inner* классы:
+  *Inner* classes:
-  * `Kalman` - класс, реализующий фильтр Калмана, имеет один *public* метод `filter(int init_rssi, ArrayList<Integer> rssi_list)`, который непосредственно производит фильтрацию
+  * `Kalman` - the class implementing the Kalman filter has one *public* method `filter(int init_rssi, ArrayList<Integer> rssi_list)`, which directly performs filtering

   #### BluetoothLeService
-  Класс, содержащий в себе все необходимые методы для создания и управления Bluetooth соеднинений.
+  A class containing all the necessary methods for creating and managing Bluetooth connections.

-  *Public* методы:
+  *Public* methods:
-  * `initialize` - инициализирует объект класса `BluetoothAdapter`
+  * `initialize` - initializes an object of the `BluetoothAdapter` class
-  * `connect` - выполнеяет подключение к GATT устройства Bluetooth по указанному MAC адресу
+  * `connect` - connects a Bluetooth device to GATT at the specified MAC address
-  * `multiconnect` - выполняет подключение сразу в нескольким GATT устройств Bluetooth по указанному списку MAC адресов
+  * `multiconnect` - connects to several GATT Bluetooth devices at once using the specified list of MAC addresses
-  * `disconnect` - производит отключение от одного или сразу нескольких Bluetooth устройств
+  * `disconnect` - disconnects from one or several Bluetooth devices at once
-  * `сlose` - закрывает соединение/соединения GATT устройств Bluetooth
+  * `сlose` - closes the connection/GATT connections of Bluetooth devices
-  * `readCharacteristic` - производит чтение значения определенной характеристики GATT одного Bluetooth устройства или сразу нескольких
+  * `readCharacteristic` - reads the value of a certain GATT characteristic of one Bluetooth device or several at once
-  * `writeCharacteristic` - производит запись значения в определенную характеристику GATT одного Bluetooth устройства или сразу нескольких
+  * `writeCharacteristic` - writes a value to a specific GATT characteristic of one Bluetooth device or several at once
-  * `setCharacteristicNotification` - устанавливает или отключает уведомление на определенную характеристику GATT одного Bluetooth устройства или сразу нескольких
+  * `setCharacteristicNotification` - sets or disables notification for a specific GATT characteristic of one Bluetooth device or several at once
-  * `getSupportedGattServices` - возвращает список доступных сервисов GATT Bluetooth устройства
+  * `getSupportedGattServices` - returns a list of available GATT Bluetooth device services

-  *Private* методы:
+  *Private* methods:
-  * `loadSettings` - подгружает настройки (`reconnection_attempts`) из `root_preferences.xml`
+  * `loadSettings` - loads the settings (`reconnection_attempts`) from `root_preferences.xml`

-  *Inner* классы:
+  *Inner* classes:
-  * `BluetoothGattExt` - класс, являющийся расширением класса `BluetoothGatt`. Более тесно связывает Bluetooth устройство и объект `BluetoothGatt`, т.к. стандартный `BluetoothGatt` может подключаться к нескольким устройствам, что не обеспечивает обмена данными сразу с несколькими устройствами
+  * `BluetoothGattExt` - class that is an extension of the `BluetoothGatt` class.
+Connects the Bluetooth device and the `BluetoothGatt` object more closely, because the standard `BluetoothGatt` can connect to multiple devices, which does not provide data exchange with multiple devices at once.

   #### LightManageActivity
-  Класс, отвечающий за аутентификацию и управление световыми режимами на подключенном Bluetooth устройстве (сервисы `Authentication` и `Light manage`). Аутентификация нужна только для доступа к записи значений в характеристику `Level of light` для управления световыми режимами, т.е. можно подключиться к GATT устройства BLightESP32 и увидеть его сервисы и характеристики, но, без аутентификации (`access_token`) через характеристику `Authorization data`, будет невозможно управлять световым режимом.
+  A class responsible for authentication and control of light modes on a connected Bluetooth device (services `Authentication` and `Light manage`).
+Authentication is only needed to access the values entry in the `Level of light` characteristic for controlling light modes, i.e. you can connect to the GATT of the BLightESP32 device and see its services and characteristics, but without authentication (`access_token`) through the `Authorization data` characteristic, it will be impossible to control the light mode.

-  *Protected* методы:
+  *Protected* methods:
-  * `onCreate` - производит начальные вычисления шага изменения светового режима на основе подруженных настроек, инициаилизирует визуальный интерфейс выбора режима, производит инициализацию подключения к Bluetooth устройствам BLightESP32
+  * `onCreate` - performs initial calculations of the step of changing the light mode based on the selected settings, initializes the visual interface for selecting the mode, initializes the connection to Bluetooth devices BLightESP32

-  *Private* методы:
+  *Private* methods:
-  * `initServiceConnection` - производит подключение к Bluetooth устройствам, также определяет метод обратного вызова для переподключения, если подключиться с первого раза не получается
+  * `initServiceConnection` - connects to Bluetooth devices, also defines a callback method for reconnecting if it is not possible to connect the first time
-  * `authDataSending` - передает аутентификационные данные (`access_token`) в характеристику `Authorization data` для будущего доступа к записи значений светового режима в характеристику `Level of light`
+  * `authDataSending` - passes authentication data (`access_token`) to the `Authorization data` characteristic for future access to recording light mode values in the `Level of light` characteristic
-  * `loadSettings` - подгружает настройки (`access_token`, `effect_color_temp_min_key`, `effect_color_temp_max_key`) из `root_preferences.xml`
+  * `loadSettings` - loads the settings (`access_token`, `effect_color_temp_min_key`, `effect_color_temp_max_key`) from `root_preferences.xml`

   #### SettingsActivity
-  Класс, реализующий интерфейс взаимодействия пользователя с настройками приложения через `root_preferences.xml`, позволяет сброить настройки до значений по умолчанию. В основном этот класс содержит визуальный функционал, поэтому подробно описан не будет.
+  A class that implements an interface for user interaction with application settings via `root_preferences.xml`, allows you to reset the settings to the default values.
+Basically, this class contains visual functionality, so it will not be described in detail.

 </details>

 <details>
   <summary><h3>dev_mode</h3></summary>
-  Данный модуль реализует продвинутый режим (Developer mode) использования приложения.
+  This module implements the advanced mode (Developer mode) of using the application.

   #### MainActivityDev
-  Главный класс для взаимодействия с устройствами Bluetooth, реализует графический интерфейс представления всех доступных устройств в радиусе действия Bluetooth.
+  The main class for interacting with Bluetooth devices implements a graphical interface for representing all available devices within Bluetooth range.

-  *Protected* методы:
+  *Protected* methods:
-  * `onCreate` - вызывает приватные методы для инициализации, настройки и сканировании Bluetooh, определяет функции обратного вызова для кнопок `Filter ON/OFF` и `Multiple connect`
+  * `onCreate` - Calls private methods for initializing, configuring and scanning Bluetooh, defines callback functions for the `Filter ON/OFF` and `Multiple connect` buttons calls private methods for initializing, configuring and scanning Bluetooh, defines callback functions for the `Filter ON/OFF` and `Multiple connect` buttons

-  *Private* методы:
+  *Private* methods:
-  * `getBTDeviceType` - определяет тип выбранного Bluetooth устройства перед непосредственным подключением
+  * `getBTDeviceType` - determines the type of the selected Bluetooth device before connecting directly
-  * `getBluetoothAdapterAndLeScanner` - инициализирует объекты классов `BluetoothAdapter` и `BluetoothLeScanner`
+  * `getBluetoothAdapterAndLeScanner` - initializes objects of the `BluetoothAdapter` and `BluetoothLeScanner` classes
-  * `scanLeDevice` - по кнопке `SCAN`запускает сканирование устройств, до тех пор, пока не будет нажата кнопка `STOP`
+  * `scanLeDevice` - the `SCAN` button starts scanning devices until the `STOP` button is pressed

-  *Inner* классы:
+  *Inner* classes:
-  * `BluetoothDeviceExt` - класс, являющийся расширением класса `BluetoothDevice`. Позволяет более тесно связать Bluetooth устройство и его RSSI
+  * `BluetoothDeviceExt` - a class that is an extension of the `BluetoothDevice` class.
+Allows you to more closely link a Bluetooth device and its RSSI

   #### ConnectionActivityDev
-  Данный класс реализует механизм подключения к Bluetooth устройству, подобный классу `LightManageActivity`, только для одного устройства. Строит графический интерфейс для прямого взаимодействия с сервисами и характеристиками GATT устойства через текстовые диалоговые окна
+  This class implements a mechanism for connecting to a Bluetooth device, similar to the `LightManageActivity` class, only for one device.
+Builds a graphical interface for direct interaction with the services and characteristics of the GATT device through text dialog boxes

   #### MultiConnectionActivityDev
-  Данный класс реализует механизм подключения к Bluetooth устройству, подобный классу `LightManageActivity`, сразу к нескольким устройствам BLightESP32. Строит единый графический интерфейс для прямого взаимодействия с сервисами и характеристиками GATT сразу всех устройств через текстовые диалоговые окна
+  This class implements a mechanism for connecting to a Bluetooth device, similar to the `LightManageActivity` class, to several BLightESP32 devices at once.
+Builds a single graphical interface for direct interaction with GATT services and characteristics of all devices at once through text dialog boxes

 </details>

 <details>
   <summary><h3>gatt_attr</h3></summary>
-  Данный модуль содержит в себе классы для хранения коллекций (словарей) соответствия UUID GATT сервисов, характеристик, дескрипторов и их имен.
+  This module contains classes for storing collections (dictionaries) UUID GATT matches of services, characteristics, descriptors and their names.

   #### AllGattServices
-  Содержит словарь названий сервисов и соответствующих им UUID
+  Contains a dictionary of service names and their corresponding UUIDs

   #### AllGattCharacteristics
-  Содержит словарь названий характеристик и соответствующих им UUID
+  Contains a dictionary of feature names and their corresponding UUIDs

   #### AllGattDescriptors
-  Содержит словарь названий дескрипторов и соответствующих им UUID
+  Contains a dictionary of descriptor names and their corresponding UUIDs

 </details>

 <details>
   <summary><h3>light_picker</h3></summary>
-  Данный модуль содержит в себе реализацию графического интерфейса для выбора светового режима в пользовательском режиме (User mode) работы приложения. Реализация модификацией библиотеки <a href="https://github.com/Madrapps/Pikolo"> Pikolo </a>
+  This module contains the implementation of a graphical interface for selecting the light mode in the user mode (User mode) of the application.
+Implementation by modification of the library <a href="https://github.com/Madrapps/Pikolo"> Pikolo </a>

 </details>